SuchismitaGoswami/system-design/database-design/notes.md

 ### Type of database
 - Relational
   - **schema**
     - Structure: how data would be structured.
 The data used in the system has a fixed data model
     - Constraints: you can ensure some garbage data can be stored.
   - **acid property** -  Transactionality
-- Pros:
+  - **Pros**:
     - easy to perform vertical scaling
-- Cons
+  - **Cons**
   - Difficult to perform horizontal scaling

 - Non-relational
   - Key value store db (e.g. redis, memcache, dynamodb)
     - used: In caching solution
   - Document db
     - Pros:
       - Mostly used when there is no fixed schema
       - Fast read and write
       - Database sharding
       - Database scaling
     - Cons
       - Acid property is not provided by the dbms

   - Columnar DB
     - Mostly used while there is a heavy write (storing health tracking data, analytical data)
     - Special Type of Heavy Reading: The table structure is defined based on the query.
     - It has a great support for distributed database
     - example. casandra

   - Search DB
     - Full text search queries are suppored by search databse
     - Indexes are created to make the searching faster
     - The data stored in the search DB is not the primary data store.
 Frequent datas or query data are stored in the search database

   - Graph databases (e.g. Neo4j)

   - Network db
-- file db
+  - File db

-- API
-- abstraction
-- streamline the communication among multiple componenets
-- Impt points
-- Response code
-- Rate limiting & throtting
-- Safe gaurd the server by validating the data (API Security)
-- Add authentication requirement for private API (API Security)

 ###  Database replication
 If the replication lag is > t3 - t2